 Determination of relative permeabilities Kr is one of the main objectives of special core analysis.
-It is now well recognized that numerical interpretations accounting for capillary effects are absolutely necessary.
+It is now well recognized that numerical interpretations accounting for capillary effects are an absolute necessity.

-Relative permeabilities can be determined by history matching of any transient experiment in steady-state (SS) and unsteady-state (USS) displacements, centrifuge, and semidynamic methods.
+Relative permeabilities can be determined by history matching of any transient experiment in steady-state (SS) and unsteady-state (USS) displacements, centrifuge, and semi-dynamic methods.

-- Kr models include Corey, modified Corey, and LET functions. - for unsteady-state displacements, analytical calculation using JBN, or Jones and Roszelles methods, - for steady-state displacements, analytical calculation assuming uniform profiles, - for SS and USS displacements, numerical simulation with capillary pressure, and determination of Kr using manual or automatic optimization (so-called history matching), - automatic reporting: all results are exported in an Excel file.
+- Kr models include Corey, modified Corey, and LET functions. - For unsteady-state displacements, analytical calculation using JBN, or Jones and Roszelles methods, - For steady-state displacements, analytical calculation assuming uniform profiles, - For SS and USS displacements, numerical simulation with capillary pressure, and determination of Kr using manual or automatic optimization (so-called history matching), - Automatic reporting: all results are exported in an Excel file.